-FIRST-AID ROOM
+FIRST-AID AREA

-A first-aid area with appropriate equipment, supplies and provisions for the child to recline shall be designated in each school.
-At least two (2) adult employees in each school, at least one (1) of whom shall be present at the school at all times during school hours, shall have completed and been certified in a standard first aid course that includes CPR for infants and children.
+Appropriate equipment, supplies, and provisions for the child to recline shall be available in each school.
+At least one (1) adult employee in each school shall have completed and been certified in a standard first aid course that includes CPR for infants and children.